huy/browser_programming/README.markdown

 **Javascript MVC**

-Separation of presentation from domain logic (http://martinfowler.com/bliki/PresentationDomainSeparation.html) is old proven design principle for a serious software.
+Separation of presentation from domain logic (http://martinfowler.com/bliki/PresentationDomainSeparation.html) is old proven design principle for developing a serious software.

 As more logic is moved to browser to support more responsiveness and freshness of a single page style application (e.g. gmail, google app), in which single button click or hover mouse  would not result in sending a request to